 The government backs VA loans, but local lenders throughout Kansas provide them directly to borrowers.
 Lenders typically charge lower interest rates than those linked to conventional mortgages.
 Some allow zero down payments to those who qualify.The VA also caps the amount lenders can charge in closing costs.
 In addition, you won’t be required to buy private mortgage insurance (PMI).
 Furthermore, the VA appraisal process involves property inspection to make sure it’s safe and reasonably valued.

 However, these loans come with an up-front VA funding fee.
-This fee can range from 2.15% to 3.3% depending on several factors including your military status and whether you’ve had the loan before.
+This fee can range from 1.4% to 3.6% depending on several factors including your military status and whether you’ve had a loan before.

 Good Neighbor Next Door Program

-– You can sell home after three years and keep profits
+– You can sell your home after three years and keep profits

 – Home must be your primary residence for at least three years.